 This is nothing to worry about, as even the most basic audio editing software allows you to cut out unwanted material and hold onto the best content.
 This process also enables you to splice together clips in any way you want, allowing you to arrange them in a way that is cohesive, informative, and easy for listeners to follow along to.

 Once you have edited the clips precisely as you want them, you then need to publish them to your audience.
-Upload them to popular streaming services such as Apple Podcasts, Spotify, and Sound Cloud (to name just a few), as well as on your company website.
-If there is a video recording of the podcast, why not upload it on YouTube as well?
+Upload them to popular streaming services such as Apple Podcasts, Spotify, and Sound Cloud (to name just a few) - as well as on your company website and social media feeds, of course.
+If there is a video recording of the podcast, why not upload it on YouTube, as well?

 If you want people to listen to your podcasts, then, as with all your other products and services, you need to market them.
 Publicise new episodes on your social media and your company blog, and even include short snippets of the recordings to entice people.
 You could also produce (or hire someone to produce) a short trailer for each episode if you have the budget and resources.